JasonRaveling/vim-config/README.md

 These configs are aimed at being used in the terminal for web development (PHP, JS, CSS, SASS) as well as dabbling in other languages.
 Other languages include (Python, C, C++, Java).
 Although, this should be as versatile as possible.
 Afterall its Vim.
 While these configs are meant for terminal they should likely work with gVim.

-You may notice that color schemes, plugins, etc. all have the files and content taken directly from their repos or source.
+The color schemes, plugins, etc. all have the files and content taken directly from their repos or source.
 This is partly because I'm lazy and want to make it easy to update individual parts of *this* repo as needed but also because licensing and credit is given where due in these files.

 ## Installation
 These configs were made using GNU/Linux (`echo $emacsRant > /dev/null`) but may work on other operating systems.
 To install, just open the terminal and do the following.